Cyclone Freddy: Madagascar

-Mozambique
+Mozambique and Malawi

-First arrival

-Local reports had estimated over 600,000 people were expected to be affected in the country by the cyclone alone.
+In February 2023, local reports had estimated over 600,000 people were expected to be affected in the country by the cyclone alone.
 Rainfall predictions reached 200–300 mm south of Beira into Inhambane Province, with 400 mm locally.
 Overall, a month's worth of rain was forecasted.
 The country's national meteorological service issued a red alert on 21 February.
 Freddy's intense and prolonged rainfall was also feared to worsen flooding in central and northern areas, affecting up to 1.75 million people, this rainfall also caused deadly landslides.
 Rescue teams, food supplies, tents, and boats were put in place to support the aftermath.

-Second arrival

 During March 2023, as Freddy approached a second time, the Mozambique National Meteorology Institute (INAM) predicted torrential rains of more than 200 mm in 24 hours in the provinces of Manica, Sofala, Tete, and Zambezia.
 Peak rainfall was forecasted to be between 400–500 mm.
 According to the National Institute for Disaster Risk Management and Reduction (INGD), approximately 565,000 people were at risk, though a United Nations and European Union-led disaster alert predicted 2.3 million were at risk.
 Thousands were moved to evacuation shelters as precaution.
+Cyclone Freddy was expected to hit Malawi, and bring with it torrential rains and damaging winds to the southern region.
+Forecasts predicted accumulations of rainfall there could reach 400–500 mm.
+The Ministry of Education ordered the suspension of all classes in districts at risk.